yashraj9011/AIDS-Semester-4/README.md

 -  Simple beginner level project
 -  Use of Software Engineering Methodology and Git version control system .

-This are some keypoints which gives idea of curriculam!
+This are some keypoints which gives idea of curriculam I studied in Even semester!

 Cheers!